 AVT will continue to share information and guidance to help veterinary nurses and practices stay prepared.

-Subscribe to AVT updates to stay informed about changes to veterinary nurse registration in Western Australia and the release of our micro-credentials.
+Subscribe to AVT updates to stay informed about new micro-credentials and short format programs.